 The Kirloskar group, headquartered in Pune, is 130 years old.
-Alok Kirloskar joined the group after graduation from Carnegie Mellon University and currently heads the international business at Kirloskar Brothers Limited (KBL), the flagship company.
+Alok Kirloskar joined the group after graduation from Carnegie Mellon University and currently director at Kirloskar Brothers Limited (KBL) and MD at SPP Pumps Limited, UK.

 In a chat with Pankaj Joshi and R N Bhaskar, Alok explains how technology has been used to mould the business of KBL to global standards, and how India should view the technology disruption that constitutes Industry 4.0.